whatwg/web-history/README.md

 - [Flickr launched](http://en.wikipedia.org/wiki/Flickr); making
-  innovative use of asynchronous scripting/Ajax mechanisms in its user interface, it will go on to become the Web application]most often cited in "Web 2.0" discussions.
+  innovative use of asynchronous scripting/Ajax mechanisms in its user interface, it will go on to be often cited as an example later in "Web 2.0" discussions.

 ## 2004-03